gulpjs/liftoff/README.md

 #### opts.preload

-A string or array of modules to attempt requiring from the local working directory before invoking the launch callback.
+A string or array of modules to attempt requiring from the local working directory before invoking the execute callback.

 Type: `String|Array`
 Default: `null`